-NAME : STUDE NT I D #: COURS SE NO OT PASSED: DESIRE ED RI E-ENTRY SEMESTER/YEAR: COURS SE(S) TO TAKE INCOMING SEMESTER: st is included to assist you in organizing the items needed for your re-admission to the ASN Program. carefully as many items have required range and/or completion dates. ng forms will be required to begin and to remain enrolled in the ASN Program. l.
-MPLETION OF ASN READMISSION REQUEST FORM II.
-BMISSION OF COLLEGE READMISSION APPLICATION III.
-CE ADMISSIONS HAS APPROVED COLLEGE/PROGRAM READMISSION: A. Mail in your acceptance response sheet to Admissions included in your acceptance paperwork. В. ADDITIONAL DOCUMENTATION TO BE SUBMITTED TO NURSING DEPARTMENT UPON RECEIPT OF ACCEPTANCE BY ADMISSIONS: these documents are due within 15 days: C. If Break In Semester: (this means the student was not enrolled in a nursing course the semester prior to re-entry) 1.
-Labs: Drug Screen - (PreCheck) completed 2.
-Immunizations: PPD, if positive Chest x-ray needed must be within 3 months.
-Must be valid through the entire coming semester.
-Must be updated annually. ирс coming semester.
-Must be aparted annually.
-3. CPR COPY of Current American Heart Healthcare Provider BLS CPR card (No other cards will be repted). te: All students will be required to maintain this certification throughout the program.
-Cannot expire dui ring a semester.
+This checklist is included to assist you in organizing the items needed for your re-admission to the ASN Program.
+Please read carefully as many items have required range and/or completion dates.

+The following forms will be required to begin and to remain enrolled in the ASN Program.

+- I. COMPLETION OF ASN READMISSION REQUEST FORM - II.
+SUBMISSION OF COLLEGE READMISSION APPLICATION - III.
+ONCE ADMISSIONS HAS APPROVED COLLEGE/PROGRAM READMISSION: - A. Mail in your acceptance response sheet to Admissions included in your acceptance paperwork. - B. ADDITIONAL DOCUMENTATION TO BE SUBMITTED TO NURSING DEPARTMENT UPON RECEIPT OF ACCEPTANCE BY ADMISSIONS: these documents are due within 15 days: - C. If Break In Semester: (this means the student was not enrolled in a nursing course the semester prior to re-entry) - 1.
+Labs: - Drug Screen (PreCheck) completed

+2. Immunizations:

+PPD, if positive Chest x-ray needed must be within 3 months.
+Must be valid through the entire upcoming semester.
+Must be updated annually.

+3. CPR

+COPY of Current American Heart Healthcare Provider BLS CPR card (No other cards will be accepted).

+Note: All students will be required to maintain this certification throughout the program.
+Cannot expire during a semester.
 Copy of updated card must be provided by the end of the semester preceding expiration.

-4. Criminal Background Check Criminal Background check - PreCheck 5.
-Completion of Clinical Clearance Form (2 pages) Complete form ONLY in area where there is an arrow.
-Ret curn ASAP: EMAIL: tcorker@southernregional.edu OR fax to 229-227-5464
+4. Criminal Background Check

+CriminalBackground check - PreCheck

+5. Completion of Clinical Clearance Form (2 pages)

+Complete form ONLY in area where there is an arrow.
+Return ASAP: EMAIL: cheard@southernregional.edu OR fax to 229-227-5464